xataio/pgroll/docs/tutorial.md

   <summary>What's happening behind the progress updates?</summary>

   In order to add the new `description` column, `pgroll` creates a temporary `_pgroll_new_description` column and copies over the data from the existing `description` column, using the `up` SQL from the migration.
 As we have 10^5 rows in our table, this process takes some time.
 This process is called _backfilling_ and it is performed in batches to avoid locking all rows in the table simultaneously.

+  The `_pgroll_needs_backfill` column in the `users` table is used to track which rows have been backfilled and which have not.
+This column is set to `true` for all rows at the start of the migration and set to `false` once the row has been backfilled.
+This ensures that rows inserted or updated while the backfill is in process aren't backfilled twice.
 </details>

 At this point it's useful to look at the table data and schema to see what `pgroll` has done.
 Let's look at the data first: